Comply with New Zealand legislation and food standards

 - Australia New Zealand Food Standards Code.

 If you process fish and seafood in New Zealand, you must manage risk to make sure you're providing safe and suitable food.
 Your operating requirements depend on what type of seafood processing you do and where it's done (for example, at sea or on land).

-- bivalve molluscan shellfish (BMS) are a high-risk product and must be sourced from classified growing areas operating under an RCS and then processed for export in RMP premises.
+- Bivalve molluscan shellfish (BMS) are a high-risk product and must be sourced from classified growing areas operating under an RCS and then processed for export in RMP premises.

 - RMPs can be developed using codes of practice for processing of seafood product or rendering.